Reliable Heating On Demand

 The two-stage system operates at low heat most of the time and automatically modulates to higher heat production if the temperature drops.
 Run the high-efficiency fan continuously to improve indoor air quality.
 The variable-speed motor can also help increase comfort by maximizing moisture removal during cooling operation.

 Direct Hot Surface Ignition System features an advanced silicon nitride igniter for years of reliable starts.
+Never worry about your furnace failing to ignite again.

 The RPJ® III primary heat exchanger is made of corrosion-resistant weld-free stainless steel.
 The unique integrated ripple-edged design forces more heat to the outside surface area for higher efficiency.
+By evenly distributing heat, feel comfortable knowing your unit is less likely to break down from constant use during the winter months.

 Variable-speed circulation blower motor is pre-lubricated, dynamically balanced, and resilient mounted to reduce vibration and noise.